 - A person with acute HIV infection is much more likely to transmit HIV to others if they are having anal sex without condoms during this time.

 - The early HIV test can detect HIV during the acute infection phase.
 The best test for detecting acute HIV infection is the early HIV test (also known as NAAT/RNA testing).
 This test is available to guys over the age of 18 at several clinics in Vancouver, including the HIM Sexual Health Centre.
 The test is easy: a small blood sample is collected and sent to a lab, and results are available in about a week.

 - The early HIV test looks for the HIV virus itself, whereas other HIV tests usually look for antibodies.
-Most people will have enough of the virus in their blood ten to 12 days after being infected for the early test to detect HIV infection.
+Most people will have enough of the virus in their blood seven to 14 days after being infected for the early test to detect HIV infection.

 - If you think you may have been exposed to HIV through risky sex, or via a broken condom, you can reduce your chance of becoming HIV positive—but you need to act quickly.
 PEP, or post-exposure prophylaxis, is HIV medication given to people soon after they are exposed to HIV to reduce the chance of becoming HIV positive.
 Click here to learn more about PEP.

 - You can now get an accurate HIV test ten days after risky sex.
 If you have anal sex without condoms and aren’t completely sure of your partner’s HIV status, get tested today.